-The ancient Israelites used stones to collect dew from the air, now the modern ones are taking the idea further.
+The ancient Israelites used stones to collect dew from the air, and there is a prayer in the Jewish siddur that asks for dew for the ctops.
+Now the modern Jews from the Land of Israel ones are taking the idea further.

-For about $1 a piece, per plant, a square serrated tray made from a special plastic composite sits directly on the ground.
+For about $1 a piece, which serves one plant or seedling, a square serrated tray made from a special plastic composite sits directly on the ground.

 The reusable tray is fitted with a hole in the center for a plant to grow.
 Using non-PET recycled and recyclable plastic with UV filters, and a limestone additive, Tal-Ya’s trays do not degrade in the sun or after the application of pesticides or fertilizers.

 An aluminium additive helps the trays — about 70 cm by 70 cm for a pepper plant — respond to shifts in temperature between night and day.
 When a change of 12 degrees centigrade occurs, dew forms on both surfaces of the Tal Ya tray, which funnels the dew and condensation straight to the plant and its roots.

 The trays are also made in larger sizes for trees, Avraham Tamir, the company head and inventor tells Green Prophet.

 “Using our system has a number of benefits,” Tamir says.
 Farmers don’t need to worry about weeds because the trays block the sun, so weeds can’t take root.
 “Farmers need to use much less water, and in turn much less fertilizer on the crop,” he explains.
 Less fertilizers and pesticides means less groundwater contamination.